johnalison/obsidian-notes/0-inbox/CMU Particle Physics Overview.md

 - This science is data heavy:  use of ML/AI calibrations with stats. data science departments
 - Requires dedicated detectors: build and commission at CMU- Other axis is energy scale or (distance scale) probed.

+Physics driven by big questions.
+Leadership roles in big experiments.